kirbycope/test-sharding/README.md

 ![Test Sharding](/test_sharding.png)

 ## Running Tests
-** Work In Progress **
 1. Run `python3 sandbox` or `python3 sandbox {dir}`

-This will scan the current or given directory for `.feature` files.
+  - This will scan the current or given directory for `.feature` files.
 For each one it finds, it spins up a new command window and runs `behave --junit --include=` plus the feature name.

+**ToDo**: Handle results